timwhitez/Doge-Process-Injection/README.md

 Using BananaPhone for direct syscalls
 ## Usage
 ### Build
-go build goinjection.go
+go build main.go

 ### Run
-./goinjection.exe processName1 processName2 ....
+./main.exe processName1 processName2 ....

 it will sequential search the exist process